cecily1009/journalSite/README.md

 - Manage journals with basic functionalities:
   - Create, edit and delete journals, like/unlike journals
   - Set journal to be private/public
-  - Private journals are invisible to other user
+  - Private journals are invisible to other users
   - Upload a journal picture locally
 - Flash messages responding to users’ interaction with the app
 - Responsive web design